 All processes in the human body rely to a large extent on the correct functioning of proteins.
 To perform their intended function, proteins need to fold in a specific 3D structure.
 Protein folding is one of the most complex physical process that combines short ranged hydrogen bonds between amino acids with the entropy of the polypeptide chain and interactions with the surrounding solvent molecules.

-In our laboratory we use a revolutionary single molecule technique, developed in collaboration with Julio Fernandez from Columbia University and Jie Yan from National University of Singapore.
-This technique combines the long-term stability of magnetic tweezers with the specificity and strength of HaloTag covalent attachment to expose single protein constructs to mechanical perturbations identical to those experienced in vivo.
-This technique allows to directly sample the folding and unfolding process of proteins using force as a perturbation.
+In our laboratory we use a revolutionary single molecule technique, based on magnetic tweezers and covalent attachment.
+This technique can expose single protein constructs to mechanical perturbations identical to those experienced in vivo, and for extended time, of up to 15 days per molecule.Using single molecule magnetic tweezers, we can directly sample the folding and unfolding process of proteins using force as a perturbation.
 We measure the end-to-end length of multi-domain protein constructs, which show under force unfolding and refolding transitions as step increments.
-This technique was successfully applied to study the mechanics of muscle proteins.

 We are currently working together with Vali Raicu from UWM on developing a FRET/magnetic tweezers setup that would add a new dimension to our measurements.
 Using fluorescent tags, we plan to monitor the binding and unbinding of different reaction partners to single proteins under force.

 2. BIO-INSPIRED ENGINEERING